sjxu-base/sjxu-base.github.io/_posts/2025-01-24-DDIA-Chapter-01-Reliable-Scalable-and-Maintainable-Applications.md

 > The architecture of systems that operate at large scale is usually highly specific to the application—there is no such thing as a generic, one-size-fits-all scalable architecture (informally known as magic scaling sauce).
 The problem may be the volume of reads, the volume of writes, the volume of data to store, the complexity of the data, the response time requirements, the access patterns, or (usually) some mixture of all of these plus many more issues.

-# Maintainability可维护性
+## 可维护性（Maintainability）

 - **Operability**
   Make it easy for operations teams to keep the system running smoothly.
 - **Simplicity**
   Make it easy for new engineers to understand the system, by removing as much complexity as possible from the system.
 (Note this is not the same as simplicity of the user interface.)
 - **Evolvability**
   Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases as requirements change.
 Also known as extensibility, modifiability, or plasticity.

 ## Operability 让运维活得更开心